 When Will I Receive My Coronavirus Stimulus Check?

 The IRS reported sending the first wave of coronavirus stimulus checks on April 11th.
 These first checks went to taxpayers who set up a direct deposit when they filed their 2018 or 2019 returns.
 Distribution of stimulus checks will continue over the next few weeks or months.
 However, people who have not authorized direct deposit or do not receive Social Security benefits can expect delays.
 Paper check distribution will begin around the week of May 4.
 Low-income households will have priority.

 The IRS also expects to have an online tracking tool ready by April 17th.
 The Get My Payment tool will show when your payment should get mailed out or deposited into your bank account.
 If your check is missing for 15 days past the scheduled date, you can report it missing.
 The Get My Payment tool should also provide instructions for reporting missing checks.

 Questions About How the Stimulus Bill Will Affect You?
 Contact Our Oklahoma Social Security Lawyers

 COVID-19 has upended many aspects of our daily lives.
 While unfortunate, we must also address the economic fallout of the coronavirus pandemic.
 Fortunately, the IRS and Treasury Department have not forgotten people with disabilities.
 If you have further questions or concerns about COVID-19 and your benefits, contact our Oklahoma social security lawyers today.
-You can schedule a free consultation at (918) 265-1404.
+You can schedule a free evaluation of your case at (918) 265-1404.